calvbore/zk-hello-world-noir/README.md

 }
 ```

 Before you can deploy the contract you will need to modify the deployment script (`packages/hardhat/deploy/00_deploy_your_contract.ts`) so that the libraries will work properly.

+In most cases solidity libraries use functions labelled `internal`, but the merkle tree library implementation we are depending on calls a library function labelled `public`.
+Because of the strange way [solidity handles libraries](https://docs.soliditylang.org/en/v0.7.4/contracts.html#libraries), mainly if a function is `internal` it is directly compiled into the calling contract, but if it is not a kind of internal call then [`DELEGATECALL`](https://www.evm.codes/?fork=cancun#f4) will be used and we are required to deploy it and pass its address to the calling contract.

 Deploy the `PoseidonT3` contract, it is a dependency of the `InternalLeanIMT` library that is used.

 ```
 const poseidon = await deploy("PoseidonT3", {